ihsan-salman/OC-P13_Project/README.md

 pip install -r requirements.txt       # for windows
 ```

-# How to use the program
+# How to try the program

 To start the program, go to this website:
 ```bash